JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 At the top of the window, you can define wrap type for collection and query return type.
 Moreover, JPA Buddy allows you to generate new [Projection interface](https://www.jpa-buddy.com/documentation/spring-data/#projection-creation) or [DTO class](https://www.jpa-buddy.com/documentation/dto-generator/) right from this window (just click on the `+` button).

 You can also specify the method name.
-Still, if you rest it empty, the name will be generated automatically following <a href="https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation">Naming Conventions for Query</a>.
+Still, if you rest it empty, the name will be generated automatically following <a href="https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation" target="_blank">Naming Conventions for Query</a>.

 The middle of the window contains the table for the query conditions.